How To Paint Glass and Metal

 Use a gentle, natural soap and warm water to clean your surface and remove any contaminants or oil that might prevent the paint from adhering.
 After you’ve washed your entire surface, it’s a good idea to use a new cloth to wipe everything down with plain water to remove any last residue.

 Wait until your surface is completely dry, then use a coarse sanding block to lightly sand the entire surface of your piece.
-This will give your piece a bit more to grip on to and will lead to better adhesion.
+This gives your piece a bit more texture for the paint to grip onto and will lead to better adhesion.
 Make sure you use a clean cloth to wipe away any dust this creates before you move on to the next step.

-If you like the shabby chic, distressed look, you can use 120 grit sandpaper to distress the raised areas on your piece.
-Make sure you let the paint dry for a few days before starting this process!
+If you like the ‘shabby chic’ distressed look you can use 120 grit sandpaper to distress the raised areas on your piece.
+Make sure you let the paint dry for several hours before starting this process!
+Overnight is best.
 Gently rub any corners or accent areas that would naturally get more wear and tear with your sanding block until you’re happy with the look.
 Use a clean, dry cloth to wipe away any dust this creates.